galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 {: .tip}

-Let's check out [the Dockerfile](https://github.com/usegalaxy-eu/docker-copernicus-notebooks/blob/main/Dockerfile) that we'll use to containerize our Jupyterlab.
+Let's check out [the Dockerfile](https://github.com/usegalaxy-eu/docker-copernicus-notebooks/blob/main/Dockerfile) that we'll use to containerize our JupyterLab.

 This container recipe can be used to build a Docker image which can be pushed to a container registry in the cloud, ready for consumption by our Galaxy instance: